 If there are any texts you need, which do not appear to be available online already, please contact your Academic Liaison Librarian for advice.
 They can also help with finding information on a topic, citing references, and using reference management tools such as EndNote and Mendeley.

-It might feel that you’re on your own, but all the central services are still running.
+It might feel that you’re on your own, but there is lots of help and support available for you.
 Keep in touch with your Academic Tutor and Course Tutor, if you need any support with your subject.

-We, Study Advice, continue to offer 1-2-1 appointments via Teams or email on all aspects of study, including organising projects and revision.
+We, Study Advice, continue to offer 1-2-1 appointments via Teams or face to face on all aspects of study, including organising projects and revision.

-Your Academic Liaison Librarians can advise you on finding suitable online literature during this homeworking period, and referencing.
-You can email them or book a virtual 1-2-1.
+Your Academic Liaison Librarians can advise you on finding suitable online literature if you are working remotely, and referencing.
+You can email them or book a 1-2-1.

-You can get help with your maths and statistics questions from Maths Support.
+You can get help with your maths and statistics questions from our Maths Support guide.